Frequently Asked Questions

 Where is the TyperTask program?

-"TyperTask" is the keyboard automation component of TinyTask, which is probably even more productivity enhancing than TinyTask.
+"TyperTask" is the keyboard automation component (ie, automatic typing and "text expansion"), and honestly it's probably even more productivity enhancing than TinyTask.

 Why is the Help so sparse?